josphat-n/ansible_terraform_configuration/explanation.md

 ## About.

 This file explains the reasoning behind the order of execution of plays (roles) within the main playbook.
+Custom plays have been installed using `ansible-galaxy init <custom-name>`to configure this application.
+This has the advantage of initializing the application with the correct folder structure.
+Tasks for each play are located in the task folder within the main.yml file.
+Likewise, custom variables are located in the vars folder of each play.

 ## Order of execution.